 The canals are no longer used for carrying freight.
 Today leisure craft dominate the canals and Braunston boasts the busiest flight of locks in the country.
 Braunston has a thriving marina and there is a Boat Show held here at the end of May each year.

 The Braunston area is often referred to as the ‘Heart of England’s waterways’ and here you will find a wealth of waterway-related facilities including day-boat trips, chandlers, boat builders and fitters, brokers and marinas.

 It is a popular place to visit, with some good canalside pubs, towpaths offering pleasant walks and a Visitor Centre.
 On the tow path near the Marina is The Stop House, where tolls were collected by the Grand Junction (now Grand Union) Canal Company from the passing boats.
-You can still see where the canal narrows in front of the Stop House, where there used to be a stop-lock to prevent water from the Grand Junction Canal flowing into the Oxford Canal.
 Until recently the base for British Waterways, the Stop House has a small museum.

 The main village of Braunston is situated on a hill above the road and the canals.
 Despite its small size, Braunston was once served by two railway stations, both of which are now closed.
 There are several thatched cottages along the village main street, along with the Old Plough and the Wheatsheaf pubs, an excellent fish and chip shop, a butchers, general store and post office.

 Many former boating families have links to Braunston.
 All Saints Church in the village (built 1849) is known locally as “The Boater’s Cathedral” as many boatmen and women are buried in the specially reserved graveyard.
 The spire of the church on the hill can be seen for miles around.